Learning-To-Measure: In-Context Active Feature Acquisition: Related Work

-\textbf{Meta-learning via Sequence modeling.} Our proposed solution leverages sequence modeling, by framing feature acquisition as an in-context decision-making process rather than relying on explicit generative modeling assumptions.
-There is a growing body of work formalizing the connection between using sequence models for meta-learning and in-context learning (ICL), and Bayesian inference \citep{muller2021transformers, nguyen2022transformer, ye2024exchangeable}.
-Other work has applied this framework to decision-making problems \citep{lee2023context, lin2023transformers, tianhui2024active}.
-The AFA problem differs in that we do not directly observe the reward-maximizing action and must learn policies strictly from offline data.
+\textbf{Meta-learning via sequence modeling.} Our proposed solution formulates feature acquisition as an in-context decision-making problem using sequence modeling, thereby avoiding explicit generative modeling assumptions.
+A growing body of work connects sequence models for meta-learning and in-context learning (ICL), to Bayesian inference \citep{muller2021transformers, nguyen2022transformer, ye2024exchangeable}, and extends this perspective to decision-making problems \citep{lee2023supervised, lin2024transformers, tianhui2024active, moeini2025survey}.
+In contrast, the AFA problem requires learning acquisition policies from offline data without directly observing reward-maximizing actions.